 - Shut down the expansion unit.
-For shutdown information, see "Performing a Shutdown" on page 4 - Grasp each pull-ring and squeeze the latches to release. - Pull open both levers at the same time and remove ESM board.
+For shutdown information, see "Performing a Shutdown" on page 4 Grasp each pull-ring and squeeze the latches to - clasp each pull-ring and squeeze the lattices to release. - 3.
+Pull open both levers at the same time and remove ESM board.